-For all instructional personnel: The percentage of the evaluation that is based on the performance of student criterion.
+For all instruc tional personnel: The percentage of the evaluation that is based on the performance of student criterion.
 An explanation of the scoring method, including how it is calculated and combined.
 At least one-third of the evaluation is based on performance of students.
 For classroom teachers newly hired by the district: The student performance measure(s).
 Scoring method for each evaluation, including how it is calculated and combined.
-For all instructional personnel, confirmed the inclusion of student performance: Data for at least three years, including the current year and the two years immediately preceding the current year, when available.
+Data for at least three years, including the current year and the two years immediately preceding the current year, when available.
 If less than the three most recent years of data are available, those years for which data are available must be used.
 If more than three years of student performance data are used, specified the years that will be used.
-For classroom teachers of students for courses assessed by statewide, standardized assessments: Documented that VAM results comprise at least one-third of the evaluation.
+For classroom assessments: teachers of students for courses assessed by statewide, standardized Documented that VAM results comprise at least one-third of the evaluation.
 For teachers assigned a combination of courses that are associated with the statewide, standardized assessments and that are not, the portion of the evaluation that is comprised of the VAM results is identified, and the VAM results are given proportional weight according to a methodology selected by the district.
-For all instructional personnel of students for courses not assessed by statewide, standardized assessments: □ For classroom teachers, the district-determined student performance measure(s) used for personnel evaluations. □ For instructional personnel who are not classroom teachers, the district-determined student performance measure(s) used for personnel evaluations.
-Instructional Practice The district has provided and meets the following criteria: For all instructional personnel: The percentage of the evaluation system that is based on the instructional practice criterion.
+For all instruct assessments: tional personnel of students for courses not assessed by statewide, standardized For classroom teachers, the district-determined student performance measure(s) used for personnel evaluations.
+For instructional personnel who are not classroom teachers, the district-determined student performance measure(s) used for personnel evaluations.
+Instructional Practice The district ha s provided and meets the following criteria: tional personnel: The percentage of the evaluation system that is based on the instructional practice criterion.
 At least one-third of the evaluation is based on instructional practice.
 An explanation of the scoring method, including how it is calculated and combined.
-The district evaluation framework for instructional personnel is based on contemporary research in effective educational practices.
-For all instru ctional personnel: A crosswalk from the district's evaluation framework to the Educator Accomplished Practices demonstrating that the district's evaluation system contains indicators based upon each of the Educator Accomplished Practices.
-For classroon teachers: The observation instrument(s) that include indicators based on each of the Educator Accomplished Practices.
-For non-class room instructional personnel: The evaluation instrument(s) that include indicators based on each of the Educator Accomplished Practices.
-For all instru ctional personnel: Procedures for conducting observations and collecting data and other evidence of instructional practice.
-Other Indica tors of Performance The district h as provided and meets the following criteria: Described the additional performance indicators, if any.
+The district evaluation framework for instructional personnel is based on contemporary research in effective educational practices. ional personnel: A crosswalk from the district's evaluation framework to the Educator Accomplished Practices demonstrating that the district's evaluation system contains indicators based upon each of the Educator Accomplished Practices.
+For classroom teachers: The observation instrument(s) that include indicators based on each of the Educator Accomplished Practices.
+For non-classro oom instructional personnel: The evaluation instrument(s) that include indicators based on each of the Educator Accomplished Practices. ional personnel: Procedures for conducting observations and collecting data and other evidence of instructional practice.
+Other Indicat ors of Performance The district ha s provided and meets the following criteria: Described the additional performance indicators, if any.
 The percentage of the final evaluation that is based upon the additional indicators.
 The scoring method, including how it is calculated and combined.
-Summative I Evaluation Score Гhe district h as provided and meets the following criteria: Summative evaluation form(s).
+Summative Ev valuation Score The district ha s provided and meets the following criteria: Summative evaluation form(s).
 Scoring method, including how it is calculated and combined.
 The performance standards used to determine the summative evaluation rating (the four performance levels: highly effective, effective, needs improvement/developing, unsatisfactory).
+Additional Re quirements The district ha s provided and meets the following criteria: Confirmation that the district provides instructional personnel the opportunity to review their class rosters for accuracy and to correct any mistakes.
+Documented that the evaluator is the individual who is responsible for supervising the employee.
+Identified additional positions or persons who provide input toward the evaluation, if any.